sodadata/docs/soda-cloud/monitors.md

 * You are an Admin in your Soda Cloud account, or have a Manager or Editor role for the dataset for which you wish to create a monitor.
 See [Roles and rights in Soda Cloud]({% link soda-cloud/roles-and-rights.md %}) for details.
 * (Optional) An Admin on your Soda Cloud account has [integrated with Slack]({% link soda-cloud/collaborate.md %}#integrate-with-slack) to enable Soda Cloud to send Slack notifications to your team.
 If you do not use Slack, Soda Cloud sends notifications via email.

+Consider following the [Quick start for Soda SQL with Soda Cloud]({% link soda/quick-start-soda-sql.md %}) to learn how to set everything up from scratch.

 ## Create a monitor and an alert

 For a new monitor, you define several details including which data to check, what checks to run, and whom to notify when bad data triggers an alert.